Skip to content

 When a Therapist or Couples Counselor Can Help

 If your partner is struggling with BPD symptoms or displaying self-harming or suicidal behaviors, seeking professional clinical care is crucial.
-There are a number of effective borderline personality disorder treatments, such as dialectical behavioral therapy (DBT) for borderline personality disorder or mentalization-based therapy (MBT), which can help your partner can learn to better regulate their strong emotions, reduce impulsive reactions, and address troubled areas in the relationship.
+There are a number of effective borderline personality disorder treatments, such as dialectical behavioral therapy (DBT) for BPD or mentalization-based therapy (MBT), which can help your partner learn to better regulate their strong emotions, reduce impulsive reactions, and address troubled areas in the relationship.

 The first-line treatment for BPD is psychotherapy with many individuals reporting the most improvement within a year.1, 6